-- 10. Provide the following information. - · Host Name.
+- 10. Provide the following information. - Host Name.
 The DNS name or IP address of the Master host. - Username.
-Usually root. - Password.
-This is the password for the user named above (from your XenServer, KVM, or OVM install). - Host Tags (Optional).
+Usually root. - · Password.
+This is the password for the user named above. - Host Tags (Optional).
 Any labels that you use to categorize hosts for ease of maintenance.
 For example, you can set to the cloud's HA tag (set in the ha.tag global configuration parameter) if you want this host to be used only for VMs with the "high availability" feature enabled.
 For more information, see HA-Enabled Virtual Machines as well as HA for Hosts.